Dental implants are marginally more susceptible to medical problems than natural teeth.

 To fully understand how to best care for dental implants, it is important to know why dental implants can fail, break, or fall out in the first place.

-A well made dental implant should only come out for two reasons: either the implant root becomes dislodged from the jaw or the tooth itself breaks.
+A well designed and placed dental implant should only come out for two reasons: either the implant root becomes dislodged from the jaw or the tooth crown itself breaks.

-It is important to note the fundamental difference between these two types of implant damage: namely that the former is due to damage to the tooth root and/or jawbone, whereas the latter is due to a weakness in the fake tooth itself.
+It is important to note the fundamental difference between these two types of implant damage: namely that the former is due to damage to the gums and bone that surround the implant, whereas the latter is due to a weakness in the artificial tooth itself.

 Although there are other causes of implant problems, such as allergies to the implant material, these are very rare indeed.